Highway To Hell Creek

 Guests arrive Sunday and depart Friday

-(Fee includes lodging, meals, transportation to dig sites and transportation to Rapid City airport as needed)
+(Fee includes lodging, meals, dig site transportation, and Rapid City airport transportation as needed.)

-The Hell Creek Formation is exposed throughout the Upper Great Plains in Montana, North Dakota and South Dakota.
-The rocks that make up this formation were laid down by ancient rivers and streams as they traveled from the Rocky Mountains in the west toward the east before emptying into a large interior seaway that bisected North America during the latest Cretaceous.
-These rocks preserve the remains of dinosaurs that lived at the very end of the “Age of Dinosaurs” and the top of the formation is capped by what is know as the KT boundary layer.
+The Hell Creek Formation is exposed throughout the Upper Great Plains in Montana, North Dakota, and South Dakota.
+Ancient rivers and streams laid down the rocks that make up this formation as they traveled from the Rocky Mountains in the west toward the east before emptying into a large interior seaway that bisected North America during the latest Cretaceous.
+These rocks preserve the remains of dinosaurs that lived at the very end of the “Age of Dinosaurs” and the top of the formation is capped by what is known as the KT boundary layer.
 This layer was deposited after a huge meteorite slammed into the ocean near the Yucatan Peninsula in Mexico.
 The massive plume of smoke and dust that entered the atmosphere fell back to the ground and laid down a thin layer of ash, or ejecta.